 - a.
-Sexual abuse of an inmate or detainee by another inmate or detainee, includes any of the following acts, if the victim does not consent, is coerced into such act by overt or implied threats of violence, or is unable to consent or refuse: - (1) Contact between the penis and the vulva or the penis and the anus, including penetration, however slight; - (2) Contact between the mouth and the penis, vulva, or anus; - (3) Penetration of the anal or genital opening of another person, however slight, by a hand, finger, object or other instrument; and - (4) Any other intentional touching either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or the buttocks of another person, excluding contact incidental to a physical altercation. - b.
-Sexual abuse of an inmate or detainee by a staff member, contractor or volunteer, includes any of the following acts, with or without consent of the inmate or detainee: - (1) Contact between the penis and the vulva or the penis and the anus, including penetration, however slight; - (2) Contact between the mouth and the penis, vulva, or anus; - (3) Contact between the mouth and any body part where the staff member, contractor, or volunteer has the intent to abuse, arouse, or gratify sexual desire;
+Sexual abuse of an inmate or detainee by another inmate or detainee, includes any of the following acts, if the victim does not consent, is coerced into such act by overt or implied threats of violence, or is unable to consent or refuse: - (1) Contact between the penis and the vulva or the penis and the anus, including penetration, however slight; - (2) Contact between the mouth and the penis, vulva, or anus; - (3) Penetration of the anal or genital opening of another person, however slight, by a hand, finger, object, or other instrument; and - (4) Any other intentional touching either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or the buttocks of another person, excluding contact incidental to a physical altercation. - b.
+Sexual abuse of an inmate or detainee by a staff member, contractor, volunteer, or intern, includes any of the following acts, with or without consent of the inmate or detainee: - (1) Contact between the penis and the vulva or the penis and the anus, including penetration, however slight;

-- (4) Penetration of the anal or genital opening, however slight, by a hand, finger, object or other instrument, that is unrelated to official duties or where the staff member, contractor, or volunteer has the intent to abuse, arouse, or gratify sexual desire; - (5) Any other intentional touching either directly or through the clothing, of the genitalia, anus, groin, breast, inner thigh, or the buttocks, that is unrelated to official duties or where the staff member, contractor, or volunteer has the intent to abuse, arouse, or gratify sexual desire; - (6) Any attempt, threat, or request by a staff member, contractor, or volunteer to engage in the activities described in paragraphs (i.) (vi.) of this section; - (7) Any display by a staff member, contractor, or volunteer of his or her uncovered genitalia, buttocks, or breast in the presence of an inmate or detainee, and - (8) Voyeurism by a staff member, contractor, or volunteer.
+- (2) Contact between the mouth and the penis, vulva, or anus; - (3) Contact between the mouth and any body part where the staff member, contractor, volunteer, or intern has the intent to abuse, arouse, or gratify sexual desire; - (4) Penetration of the anal or genital opening, however slight, by a hand, finger, object, or other instrument, that is unrelated to official duties or where the staff member, contractor, volunteer, or intern has the intent to abuse, arouse, or gratify sexual desire; - (5) Any other intentional contact either directly or through the clothing, of or with the genitalia, anus, groin, breast, inner thigh, or the buttocks, that is unrelated to official duties or where the staff member, contractor, volunteer, or intern has the intent to abuse, arouse, or gratify sexual desire; - (6) Any attempt, threat, or request by a staff member, contractor, volunteer, or intern to engage in the activities described in section III.7.b.(1)-(5). - (7) Any display by a staff member, contractor, volunteer, or intern of his or her uncovered genitalia, buttocks, or breast in the presence of an inmate or detainee, and - (8) Voyeurism by a staff member, contractor, volunteer, or intern.